Ianmcq/AI/README.md

 This is a work in progress, the purpose of which is to showcase my AI coding for my portfolio.

-To test, download or (preferably) clone the remote repository to a local git repository.
+To test, download or and decompress the ZIP, or (preferably) clone the remote repository to a local git repository.
 Then follow the instructions.

 INSTRUCTIONS FOR LINUX ENVIRONMENT